ps-hash/face-recognition/README.md

-# Smart Attendacne using Facial Recognition System
+# Smart Attendance using Facial Recognition System

 A comprehensive Face Recognition Attendance System built with Python, OpenCV, and Tkinter.
 This application allows for real-time face detection, registration, and attendance tracking with an intuitive GUI.